mudasar187/dbAssignment/README.md

 * Get wich teacher have wich subject

+* Find data about specific teacher with use of PreparedStatement in right way

+* Find data about specific subject with use of PreparedStatement in right way

 # Settings

 * Go to [Config file](src/main/resources/database.properties) and change to your own settings to try out this application